helloimsanti/helloimsanti/README.md

 > I know a couple languages: **Python**, **HTML**, **CSS**, **JavaScript**.
 >
 > I want to learn **C**, **C++**, and **SQL** (idk im bored).
+>
+> Some of my tech-related interests are cybersecurity and artificial intelligence.